felixwoolford/vr-data-viz/README.md

 main.py module.
 This will be confirmed on startup by selecting the VR-S1 directory in the selection menu.
 If the data is in a different location or you wish to use a different data set, navigate to the appropriate directory containing that contains the "Hand" data directory, or its equiavalent.
 This may be changed after startup via **File**->**Base data directory...**

+The initial dialog window for selecting the data location can be skipped by running the module with an argument giving the path to the data, for example:
+'python3 main.py ../data/VR-S1/'

 The subjects will be expected to be located in *./Hand/, relative to the previously selected data base path.
 If a future data set uses different trajectories, select the directory containing the subjects via **File**->**Subject directory...** .
 Select the directory containing the separate subject directories, eg. P01, P02, etc